All households in York have fortnightly recycling collections; watch our video to find out more about the 'York Recycling Journey'.

-A small number of city centre properties have weekly collections by St Nicks, rather than the council.
+A few city centre properties have weekly collections by St Nicks, rather than the council.

 You should present your recycling in a recycling boxes.
 See details of alternatives to our own recycling containers, if you have excess recycling or do not wish to use the containers issued by us.